Eriqsview/Smart-Contract-Group-7/README.md

 ### Player moves:
 1. Hit - player gets one more card.
 This move can be repeated till player has 21 or more (or holds more than 5 cards?).
 2. Stand - player takes no more cards.
-3. Double down - player doubles his initial bet and gets only one more card.
-Can only be chosen after initial 2 cards are distributed.
-4. Surrender - player stops the round and receives half of his initial bet back.

 ### Dealer moves:
 There are 2 possible outcomes based on the value of dealer's 2 cards: